Skip to main content

 • You need to run the scan step with root access if you need to add trusted certificates to your scan images at runtime.

 • You can set up your STO scan images and pipelines to run scans as non-root and establish trust for your own proxies using self-signed certificates.
-For more information, go to Configure STO to Download Images from a Private Registry.
+For more information, go to Configure your pipeline to use STO images from private registry.

 Root access requirements